getcarina/getcarina.com/_tutorials/2016-12-22-run-a-custom-image-on-kubernetes.md

     $ git clone https://github.com/getcarina/examples.git carina-examples
     ```

-1. Change to the `hello-world-app` directory.
+1. Change to the `hello-world-app` directory:

     ```
     $ cd carina-examples/hello-world-app
     ```

 ### Build a custom image
-The following command builds the image directly on your Kubernetes
+Run the following command to build the image directly on your Kubernetes cluster:
-cluster.

 ```
 $ docker build -t hello-world-app:v1 .
 ```

+Kubernetes treats images tagged with `latest` as a special case, always pulling
+the latest version of the image from the registry.
+For simplicity, we recommend
+building the image with a tag, instead of using `latest` or omitting the tag.

 ### Run a custom image
 Now that the image has been built directly on your Kubernetes worker node,